TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-sync/commands/sync-sync.md

 * `--test`: Use test publisher, output results to stdio.

 ### Flags for specifying resources to synchronise (Optional, to be deprecated)
-The options `--apis`, `--policies`, and `--templates` will be deprecated.
+The options `--apis` and `--policies` will be deprecated.
 If you want to create or update individual IDs, it is recommended to use the `publish` and `update` commands respectively.
 * `--apis IDS`: Specify API IDs to synchronise.
 These APIs will be created or updated during synchronisation.
 Other resources will be deleted.
 * `--policies IDS`: Specify policy IDs to synchronise.
 These policies will be created or updated during synchronisation.
-Other resources will be deleted.
-* `--templates IDS`: Specify template IDs to synchronise.
-These templates will be created or updated during synchronisation.
 Other resources will be deleted.

 ## Examples
 ### Synchronising API configurations from Git